 Health FSAs are employer-established benefit plans.
 These may be offered in conjunction with other employer-provided benefits as part of a cafeteria plan.
-Employers have complete flexibility to offer various combinations of benefits in designing their plan.
+Employers have complete flexibility to offer various combinations of benefits in designing their plans.

-Self-employed persons are not eligible for an FSA.
+Self-employed persons aren't eligible for FSAs.